 If you can’t reach an outcome that way, don’t stress.
 Your next step is to follow the uni’s academic complaints process.
 You’ll find all the info about this process in your study material or on your uni's website.

-Your statement of attainment is a list of all subjects you’ve successfully completed, plus your final subject results.
-It doesn’t list any unsuccessfully completed subjects or subjects you've withdrawn from.
-You can download a copy of your statement of attainment from your Student Hub.
+Your statement of attainment is a list of all the subjects you’ve successfully completed with your final subject results.
+It doesn’t list any subjects that you didn’t pass, or subjects you've withdrawn from.
+You can download a copy from your Student Hub—just visit Statements & reports.

 If you’re studying through a leading university you’re absolutely able to attend graduation ceremony!